Blog

 Swamp coolers naturally cool the area closest to the unit, which is why they may have trouble cooling multiple floors.
 In a two-story home, you might find that the downstairs feels comfortable, but the upstairs is still warm.
 Here’s what you can do:

-When the mercury rises, swamp coolers might struggle to keep up with extreme temperatures.
+When the mercury rises, swamp cooler maintenance might be necessary, as coolers might struggle to keep up with extreme temperatures.
 A solution could be pairing your swamp cooler with a backup traditional air conditioner for the hottest days.
 This way, you can keep energy costs low but still stay cool when temperatures spike.

 If your home is tightly sealed, you might need to install vents or open windows to allow airflow for the cooler to work efficiently.
 No airflow means no cooling, so make sure you plan accordingly!